 Marlo was very quiet on the way home.
 A little black dog in a big black Landcruiser heading to her new home and family.
 The quiet didn’t last long, she quickly became the confident little dog who is a little more brindle these days (her Jack Russell is showing).

 Knowing what a terror an unsocialised, yet intelligent and energetic dog can be, we worked hard at socialising her as a puppy.
 She was always the smallest in the class, but she didn’t know it!
-It didn’t take long that she needed a high energy and brain stimulating activity.
+It didn’t take long to work out that she needed a high energy and brain stimulating activity.

 And so we started agility.
 She very quickly proved to be an enthusiastic and talented participant, only held back by her handler – me!
 We both really love training.
-We get to run around and be silly, challenged and most of all together one-on-one.
+We get to run around and be silly, challenged, and most of all together one-on-one.